angelicamapeso/bootcamp-note-taker/README.md

 :link: [View the deployed project](https://secure-refuge-95482.herokuapp.com/)

-A note-taking application built with [Express](https://expressjs.com/).
+A simple note-taking application built with [Express](https://expressjs.com/).
+Users can:
+- Add notes
+- Delete notes
+- View existing notes

 A user story, acceptance criteria and starter code were given for this assignment.
 The starter code contained all of the front-end assets as well as a sample object in the `db.json` file.